 Graduate Assistantships and Tuition Remission Scholarships

-graduate architecture program, school of architecture + design
+graduate architecture program, school of architecture and school of design

 All applicants for admission to graduate programs in Architecture are considered for assistantships and tuition remission scholarships when their applications for admission are reviewed.
 M.Arch.3 applicants are not normally considered for an assistantship until their second year in the program.

-Each semester during the academic year, continuing graduate students in the School of Architecture + Design will be notified of a general information meeting regarding assistantships and scholarships at which the application procedures, qualification guidelines, assistantship position descriptions, assignment priorities, and anticipated funding levels for graduate assistantships and tuition remission scholarships will be presented and discussed.
+Each semester during the academic year, continuing graduate students in the School of Architecture and School of Design will be notified of a general information meeting regarding assistantships and scholarships at which the application procedures, qualification guidelines, assistantship position descriptions, assignment priorities, and anticipated funding levels for graduate assistantships and tuition remission scholarships will be presented and discussed.

 To qualify for an assistantship or tuition remission scholarship, a student must have and maintain a 3.0 min. grade-point average, maintain full-time graduate enrollment, and be making good progress toward their degree.
 In addition, graduate assistants must continue to successfully fulfill their assigned responsibilities.